 Though canned pumpkin can enhance mealtimes, my favorite way to use it involves stuffing it into enrichment toys.
 Pumpkin packs well into a Kong and helps everything stick together, frozen or not.
 Because of its orange color, it can make a mess, so choose carefully where dogs eat it.
-Any room without carpet should be fair game.

 Avoid feeding your dog pumpkin pie filling.

 To avoid feeding your dog something that is unhealthy, make sure that you are buying the right type of canned pumpkin for your dog.
 Canned pumpkin should be just pureed pumpkin and contain no other ingredients.
 Pumpkin pie filling should not be given to dogs because it has lots of sugar and spices, which can irritate a dog’s digestive system.
 In most grocery stores, pumpkin pie filling is sold right next to canned pumpkin in cans that look remarkably similar on the outside.

 From kale to quinoa, these nutrient-packed picks deserve a spot in your dog’s food bowl.

 The Facts of Poop: How to Treat Your Dog’s Diarrhea

 10 Fruits and Vegetables That Your Dog Can Feast On

 Indulge your pup (safely) with these delicious and healthy snacks.

 8 Super Seeds to Add to Your Dog’s Diet

 From chia to pumpkin, seeds pack a major nutritional punch.